 This is the main parking service for the port and the one linked to by the port’s official website.
 Republic Parking Northwest offers two different parking areas.
 It has a large lot across Magnolia Bridge from Pier 91 and a parking garage across Alaskan Way from Pier 66.

-Parking costs $20 per day at Pier 66 for regular cars & trucks under 6’6″.
-Oversized vehicles cost $27 per day, but will have to park at the Pier 91 parking lot (the company will provide a taxi voucher back to Pier 66).
-RV parking costs $35 per day and is also at Pier 91
+Parking costs $21 per day at Pier 66 for regular cars & trucks under 6’6″.
+Oversized vehicles cost $27 per day, but will have to park at the Pier 91 parking lot.
+RV parking costs $40 per day and is also at Pier 91

 Both lots offer 24/7 patrolling security and free shuttle service for you and your bags to the port.
 Prepay online to earn a $1 per day discount on your parking.